wastore/azure-storage-samples-for-python/ClientSideEncryptionToServerSideEncryptionMigrationSamples/ClientSideLocalKeyToServerEncryptionScope/README.md

-# Local Key Client Side Encryption Migration to Microsoft Managed Server Server Side Encryption
+# Local Key Client Side Encryption Migration to Encryption Scope Server Side Encryption

-This script functions as a sample of how to migrate data that was uploaded using client-side encryption with a local key to use server-side encryption with a Microsoft-managed key stored in an encryption scope.
+This script functions as a sample of how to migrate data that was uploaded using client-side encryption with a local key to use server-side encryption with an encryption scope with either a Microsoft managed key or a Customer Managed key.
 The sample includes a script to generate sample data, `create_sample_data.py`, as well as a script that will migrate all data within a given container, `miration.py`.

 ## Getting Started
 ### Prerequisites